Check out my free online course offerings to see whether investing in one of my independent study courses would be right for you.

 I’ve designed this series to be a collection of practical applications of craft for you to actually try out.
 Take notes during your process to document your own methodologies and also your impressions of the craft.
 When you’ve finalized something that works for you, take the time to add it to your personal grimoire.
 All written content and reference files are also provided so that you can write out a comprehensive page or page spread in your own grimoire after each practicum.

 This is a companion video course series for working with the Spirit Keeper’s Tarot deck and its guidebook, The Book of Maps.
 All videos are available freely to the public, though keyed specifically to those who are working with an actual copy of the SKT deck and own a copy of The Book of Maps.
 The course covers deck creator intentions, spirit interactions, kundalini awakening, accessing the Akashic Records, ritual magic, pathworking vs. astral travel, reading the SKT deck intuitively, and much more.
 There are also guided tarot reading sessions and a remote healing session that accompany this course.
+From this landing page, you’ll also be able to download for free the Little White Book and Medium White Book for either the First Edition or Vitruvian Edition.

 In this five-module multi-media course, learn about writing and publishing nonfiction books in the spirituality, New Age, occult, metaphysical, or mind-body-spirit categories.
 Through audio lectures, topical blog-style essays, handouts, and workbooks, this course is a wealth of resources and information that the aspiring author must have in his or her arsenal.
 Learn how to get started on your book writing aspiration, how to establish an author platform, how to finish your book, how to prepare a book proposal, all about both traditional publishing and self-publishing, and how to promote and sell your book.
 Finally, once you’re a bona fide published author, how do you optimize your publication credentials to earn money?